 What is the Average PVC banner size?

 The simple answer to this question, there isn’t one.
-We manufacture banners to all sizes, and each order is different from the next.
+We manufacture banners of all sizes, and each order is different from the next.

 What size banner should I order?

-Banner size is a question we get asked a lot, and it’s not an easy one to answer.
-In all honesty, It’s not a question that we can respond to with any accuracy.
-We can manufacture banners at any size.
-Banners, unlike business card and letterheads, are custom made to clients requirements meaning most banners we produce are nearly all different.
+Banner size is a question we get asked a lot and isn’t a question we can answer.
+We manufacture banners of any size to your requirements.
+Unlike business cards and letterheads, banners are custom-made to clients’ requirements, meaning all banners we produce are different.
 Each order placed with us is a custom order, meaning we don’t run a batch of 3m x 1m banners or 2m x 2m banners.
-As our items are bespoke means that we cannot supply pdf templates for every size.
+Because we manufacture bespoke, we cannot are unable to supply templates for custom made items.
 When ordering a 3m x 1m banner, please set your artwork to that size and create and provide us with artwork that matches the size ordered.